-For class #4, you were asked to read "Exploring Brand-Person Relationships" to give you insight on how you may do this exercise.
+For class #7, you were asked to read "Exploring Brand-Person Relationships" to give you insight on how you may do this exercise.
 The case itself illuminates the concept of brand meaning by looking in-depth at the connections that form between three women and the brands they use.
 Thus, it sheds light on the insights that are possible when consumers' lives are understood holistically, and brands are considered to be part of those lives.
 Perspectives from psychology, sociology, and the study of culture can be applied to illuminate the meanings brands contain for the consumers who use them.

-In class you will be given time to interview a classmate regarding a relationship they have or had with a brand.
+Interview a classmate regarding a relationship they have or had with a brand.
 The brand you interview this person about should NOT be the brand you're focusing on for your brand audit project.
 Please prepare a 1 page (single-spaced) write-up including your answers to the three following questions.
 If you need, you can use the back-side of the page (indeed, this effectively means you can use two pages.
 Go crazy.).